-The five RITe teams, their leaders, and focus include:
+The six RITe teams, their leaders, and focus include:

 The Transitions and Health(Delta) Research Innovation Team brings together senior and junior faculty as well as postdoctoral investigators from multiple disciplines with a common focus on examining and facilitating health and quality of life outcomes associated with transitions over the life course.
-The group represents theoretical, methodological, and topical areas of inquiry surrounding relationships between life transitions and personal, environmental, and social factors that operate across the health continuum - from potentially life-changing physical, psychological, and emotional conditions to resilience and growth.
+The team will continue grant submissions and dissemination activities as in the past; provide pre-reviews for anticipated submissions; and implement a group project on hospice survivorship using recently acquired intramural funds.

 Faculty: Mike Caserta